famousj/webquiz/README.md

 The Web Quiz
 =======

-A very silly web-based quiz where users answer questions and discover their inner person, place, and/or thing.
+A very silly web-based quiz where users answer questions and discover what quiz they had been doing and what inner person, place, and/or thing they are.